-Research projects are increasingly subject to requirements for ethical approval by the university.
-This requirement stems mainly from the EU’s framework programmes and international journals, and relates specifically to projects that collect empirical data and are not covered by the Committees Act on regional scientific ethical committees, which only applies to research projects in the field of health sciences.
+Research projects are increasingly subject to requirements for research ethical approval by the university.
+This requirement stems mainly from the EU’s framework programmes and international journals, and relates specifically to studies that collect empirical data and are not covered by the Committees Act on regional scientific ethical committees, which only applies to research projects in the field of health sciences.

 Fill out the information form with all appendices (in PDF format).
 Find the form here.

 If you have any questions regarding the form, please send an email to firstname.lastname@example.org.

 Please also fill out this protocol template.
 The protocol is compulsory and must be max.
 5 pages.